-During the investigation how will we keep the next of kin and family advised of progress?
+During the investigation how will we keep the next of kin and family informed of progress?

-The Victim Liaison Officer (VLO) named in the cover letter attached to this information booklet will be your main contact person in relation to the investigation.
-The VLO will keep you advised on the progress of the investigation.
-We ask that you make contact only with the VLO.
+The Victim Liaison Officer (VLO) will be your main contact person in relation to the investigation.
+The VLO will keep you informed on the progress of the investigation.
+We ask that you make contact with the VLO only.

-It is important that you and family members understand that we cannot release any details of the investigation to any party during the investigation.
-We are aware that this can cause distress to you and family members but it is absolutely necessary to ensure the integrity of the investigation.
+It is important that you and family members understand that we cannot release any details of the investigation to family or third parties during the investigation.
+We are aware that this may cause distress to you and family members but it is absolutely necessary to ensure the integrity of the Authority's investigation.

-What are the possible outcomes of our investigation?
+What are the possible outcomes of the HSA investigation?

-Once the investigation is complete there are a range of actions that we may consider depending on the circumstances of the accident.
+Once the investigation is complete there are a range of actions that we may consider depending on the circumstances of the incident.

-In certain circumstances a "Safety Alert" may be issued to the media in an attempt to prevent a similar accident happening.
-Completed fatal accident investigation files are normally sent to the Office of the Director of Public Prosecutions with a recommendation on any further action.
+In certain circumstances a "Safety Alert" may be issued in an attempt to prevent a similar incident happening.
+Completed fatal incident investigation files are normally sent to the Office of the Director of Public Prosecutions (DPP) with a recommendation on any further action.
 Where there is a potential breach, that is, where a duty holder is considered to have failed to comply with safety and health laws, the prosecution of a company or an individual may be recommended.

-Depending on the circumstances there may be a recommendation for no further action, for example, where there is no evidence of any breach of safety laws related to the incident or where the sole duty holder was the victim of the fatal accident.
+Depending on the circumstances there may be a recommendation from the HSA for no further action, for example, where there is no evidence of any breach of safety laws related to the incident or where the sole duty holder was the victim of the fatality.